sarahciston/intersectionalai/posts/Tactics.md

   7. How ~~not~~ to structure your hacker organization
   6. AI as a craft, nonviolent creative code, CCC
   8. Types of creative-critical-code interventions: what can you imagine? what will you make?
+  9. Because we could imagine it differently
+      1. Distributed computing, federated networks then & now []()
+      2. [The Contingent Internet](https://dspace.mit.edu/bitstream/handle/1721.1/115284/daed_a_00361.pdf?sequence=1&isAllowed=y) via Jeanette Hofmann's work
+  10.

 </section>

 <section class="zine-page page-6" markdown="1">

 ### Crip Codes & Indigenous AI with Luke Fischbeck

+ethical commitment to accessibility and also, margin to center supporting all and also, shaping AI broadly

 </section>